Table of Contents

 2. Voltage Measurement (U):

-Connect neutral to N and each phase to L1, L2, and L3.
+Connect the neutral wire to N and each phase to L1, L2, and L3.

 3. Current Measurement (I):

-Open and securely close each CT on each phase of the cable where current measurement is desired.
+Open and securely close each CT on each phase cable whose current needs to be measured.

 Connect the S1 (white) and S2 (black) wires from the CT to the top of the meter for each phase.

-Press the "M" button until the Power Factor (PF) is displayed for each of the phases L1, L2, and L3.
+Press the "M" button until the Power Factor (PF) for each phase L1, L2, and L3 is displayed.

 The displayed values should be close to 0.9.

 If this is not the case, the voltage measurement and current measurement are not on the same phase.
-Move the S1 and S2 pairs to another phase until obtaining a correct value.
+Move the S1 and S2 pairs to another phase until a correct value is obtained.

-To avoid disturbances during this verification on a consumer or introduction meter, temporarily trigger the photovoltaic inverters on-site.
+To avoid disturbances during this check on a consumption or input meter, momentarily trip the site's photovoltaic inverters.

 screen333.png

-Press the "P" button until the instantaneous active power (kW) is displayed for each of the phases L1, L2, and L3.
+Press the "P" button until the instantaneous active power (kW) for each phase L1, L2, and L3 is displayed.

-The values must be positive (consumer meter) or negative (production meter) indicated by the "-" sign.
+The values must be positive (consumption meter) or negative (production meter) indicated by the "-" sign.

-Always check the introduction meter with the on-site inverters triggered to obtain positive values.
+Always verify the input meter with the site inverters tripped to obtain positive values.
 Do not rely on the arrow indicated on the CT.

-If the indicated value is not in the right direction, swap the S1 and S2 wires of the phase.
+If the indicated value is in the wrong direction, reverse the S1 and S2 wires for that phase.

 screen334.png

-The bus connection requires careful and rigorous work.
-For new panels, it is recommended to do this in the workshop and to use a type U72 shielded cable 4 x 0.8mm².
+Bus connection requires careful and rigorous work.
+For new panels, it is recommended to do it in the workshop and use a shielded U72 type cable 4 x 0.8mm2.

 How Did We Do?